Switzerland Trail: Description

 The earliest segment of the trail dates to 1883, with continual track growth until 1894 by the GSL&P, when a large flood destroyed many tracks and bankrupted the company.
 In 1896 the line was reopened as the C&N took over, completing many spur lines and the southern branch of the Switzerland Trail.
 The C&N is responsible for the name "Switzerland Trail", given in 1898 in a successful attempt to attract the tourist trade.
 By the end of the 1800s, the C&N had folded and the DB&W took over.
-In 1919 the line was shut down and the tracks were subsequently pulled up, but the roadbed remains.
-A large portion of the roadbed is "maintained" (benignly neglected) as a hiking/biking trail as part of the Boulder County road system.
+In 1919, the line was shut down and the tracks were subsequently pulled up, but the roadbed remains.
+A large portion of the roadbed is "maintained" (benignly neglected) as a hiking and biking trail as part of the Boulder County road system.
 It was, and remains, well known for its beautiful scenic views of the Front Range hills.